 - Remedy identified practice gaps within Indian health programs through knowledge-, competency-, and performance-based learning.

-- Meet the standards required by national accrediting organizations including the Accreditation Council for Continuing Medical Education (ACCME), the American Medical Association (AMA), the American Nurses Credentialing Center's Commission on Accreditation (ANCC), and the Accreditation Council for Pharmacy Education (ACPE).
+- Meet the standards required by national accrediting organizations including the Joint Accreditation for Interprofessional Continuing Education, recognized by these global leaders: Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC).

 - Support individual professional continuing education requirements for certification, licensure, and credentialing.